FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Schematic to User Converter.rst

    can be edited.

 2. Click the
-   Convert Schematic Layers to User Layers icon.
+   Convert Schematic Layers to User Layers button.

 3. This tool will convert the Schematic Layers to User Layers so they can be edited.